Parallelisation of partial differential equations via representation theory

-To extend these tools beyond simple symmetries like $D_4$ requires the algorithmic decomposition of representations.
+To extend these tools \addition{beyond dihedral groups} requires the algorithmic decomposition of representations.
 Dixon \cite{DixonComputeReps} introduced an iterative approach to decompose a representation but the algorithm does not split apart multiple copies of the same irreducible representation.
-Serre \cite{serre1977linear} gives an explicit construction of projectors including the case of multiple copies of the same irreducible representation.
+Serre \cite{serre1977linear} gives an explicit construction of projectors including \addition{resolving} the case of multiple copies of the same irreducible representation.
 This involved summing over every element of the group but the cost can be massively reduced \cite{hymabaccus2020decomposing}, a technique which has been implemented in a GAP package \cite{hymabaccus2020repndecomp}.
-An important special case that arises below are monomial representations, which have exactly one nonzero entry in each row and column, and an algorithm specific to monomial matrices was constructed in \cite{puschel2002decomposing}.
+An important special case that arises below are monomial representations, which have exactly one nonzero entry in each row and column, and an algorithm specific to \addition{this setting} was constructed in \cite{puschel2002decomposing}.
 The method for incorporating symmetries of the cube in \cite{georg1993exploiting} utilised software developed in \cite{walker28numerical}, which is unfortunately no longer available.
 More recently, I introduced an algorithm based purely on numerical linear algebra (and implementable with standard floating point arithmetic) for block-diagonalising representations of the symmetric group \cite{SOSymGroup}.
-We utilise its numerical implementation \cite{NumericalRepresentationTheory} to compute symmetry-adapted bases for the cube.
+We will utilise its numerical implementation \cite{NumericalRepresentationTheory} to compute symmetry-adapted bases for the cube.

 \Section{crash} A crash course in representation theory.